Khandoker09/Khandoker09/index.md

 ## Interest:

 Over the year I gain lots of experience by working with some brilliant minds.
-I am mostly interested working with data science and machine Learning.
+I am mostly interested in working with data science and machine Learning.

 - Exploratory data analysis,
 - Data visualization,
-- Developing algorithms, machine learning, Interactive dashboard with dash, streamlit and shiny
+- Developing algorithms, machine learning, and an Interactive dashboard with dash, streamlit and shiny
-- Natural language processing is what i am good at
+- Natural language processing is what I am good at

 ## Current project:
 - Developing algorithms for Systematic literature review(SLR)
-- Interactive Dashboard for text classfier and tokenization
+- Interactive Dashboard for text classifier and tokenization
 - Interactive dashboard scrapper for AMA journal
-- Usefull Interface for data analysis using Dash
+- Useful Interface for data analysis using Dash
 - Simple algorithm to generate AUC(ROC) in python
 - Linear/Logistics Regression algorithm for suitable datasets
 - SVM for Suitable datasets